-However, if your organization has existed for years, the objective may be to build loyalty among your members and encourage them to pay membership dues or buy T-shirts.
-Your objective for your flyer would be to provoke an action.
+However, if your organization has existed for years, the objective may be to build loyalty among your members and provoke an action.
+A few examples could be to encourage them to renew their membership, buy a ticket to an event, or subscribe to a newsletter.

 Once your objective has been determined, you need to define your target audience.

-If you are a student organization that is for students interested in pursuing careers in business or finance, you might want a more professional tone for your flyer.
-However, if you’re an ultimate frisbee team, a less formal tone would be better.
+If you are a student organization that helps students who are interested pursuing careers in business or finance, you might want to use a more corporate tone for your flyer.
+However, if you’re an ultimate frisbee team, a less formal tone would be more effective.

-Be honest in your language.
-People can usually detect when claims like “the best student club on campus” are too exaggerated!
+Pro Tip: Be honest in your language.
+People can usually detect when claims like "the best student club ont campus" are overly exaggerated.

 Corinne knows which tone to take on her flyers